 How to Safeguard Protected Health Information

 Because HIPAA covers the smallest of healthcare providers to the largest health plans in the country, the Security Rule is scalable.
 It doesn’t require specific technological solutions, but rather, requires organizations to implement reasonable and appropriate security measures to protect PHI and ePHI in their daily operations.
-A few key implementations to make include:

 - If a covered entity allows staff to use smartphones as part of its BYOD policy, the organization would need a mobile device management policy.
 This approach gives control to PHI at all times and provides secure applications.
 This policy would require organizations to keep a list of all devices and personnel with access to the device, create a method to determine the owner and purpose of the device, and document authentication for the use of the device.
 It could also provide a remote wipe capability in case of a lost or stolen device.

 - In a BYOD policy or a company-owned mobile device plan, organizations should develop a usage policy.
 If usage policies are not implemented, personnel could use mobile devices in a way that violates company policy, allowing malicious attackers to gain access to critical systems and PHI.
 Use PCI Requirement 12.3 as reference for the basics of a usage policy.